-6.1 No consultation has been undertaken specifically relating to the proposals set out in the report.
+- 6.1 No consultation has been undertaken specifically relating to the proposals set out in the report.
 However, the Council has undertaken a survey of residents which will be used to inform wider decisions related to budget setting and spending priorities.
-The results of this survey were presented to Policy and Resources Committee on 24 November 2021.
+The results of this survey were presented to this committee on 24 November 2021. - 6.2 Following consideration by CHE committee on 30 November 2021, proposed increases to plot fees at Gypsy and Traveller sites of 3.79% were rejected and the committee agreed that these charges would remain at their current level for 2022/23.
+These changes are reflected within Appendix 3.